Gopal-op/telegram/README.md

-# Grammy.js Telegram Bot Template with Bun.js - A Modern TypeScript Bot Framework
+# Grammy.js Telegram Bot Template with Bun.js

 This project provides a robust template for building Telegram bots using Grammy.js and Bun.js with TypeScript support.
 It offers a structured architecture with conversation management, action handling, and command processing capabilities out of the box.